 While teachers appear to mostly be on board, community reactions to the referendum are mixed.
 Mary Richards, mother of two students at both schools and Niles North social studies instructor, noted the dire need for improvements to district buildings.
 “Nobody likes the idea of raising taxes, but improving the schools should be seen as an investment in our community and our future.
 The buildings definitely need improvement and all kids should have access to a safe learning environment.
 The most recent proposal did take into account some of the concerns of the past ‘no’ voters in order to find a way to meet in the middle,” she remarked.

 Fellow proponents George and Melissa Manis also described the district’s current tax levy.
 In their Oct.
 29 letter to the Chicago Tribune, the pair wrote, “Public schools do not charge tuition and rely on funding from tax dollars.
-Golf 67’s tax rate is amongst the lowest in the area, limiting its ability to self-fund an undertaking of this magnitude.”
+Golf 67’s tax rate is among the lowest in the area, limiting its ability to self-fund an undertaking of this magnitude.”

 In addition to formal informational sessions hosted by District 67, community members have hosted neighborhood house parties to get the word out.
 In an Oct.
 31 Facebook post, the Friends of Golf 67 group wrote that “these meetings not only informed many more neighbors, but helped them connect to the community and the Vote Yes cause.”